MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-registry-create-vscode-3.md

 ms.date: 07/07/2022
 ---

 Open **Docker** Explorer.
-In the **REGISTRIES** section, find the registry you just created, right-click and select **View Properties**.
+In the **REGISTRIES** section, find the registry you created, right-click and select **View Properties**.
 <br><br>
 Look for the `loginServer` key value pair in the output.
-This is the fully qualified name of the registry.
+The value is the fully qualified name of the registry.